 The HRA has administered a form of the current Housing Choice Voucher program since the mid-1970s.
 It is also known as Section 8.
-Tenants rent an apartment in the private market and pay at least 30% of their income towards rent and utilities.
+Tenants rent in the private market and pay at least 30% of their income towards rent and utilities.
 The HRA determines Payment Standards (rent limits) and utility allowances each year.
 HUD provides a fixed amount of funding based upon the federal budget approved by Congress each year.

 The HRA may lease up to its baseline number of units but not more than that number each year.
 The HRA has received insufficient funding to lease all its vouchers since 2012.
 The HRA is in "short fall" for 2024.
 The 2024 budget approved by Congress includes funding to provide additional funding for agencies that are in shortfall (not enough funding to support all current participants for the rest of the year.)
+Director Lee and Rental Assistance Manager Stanfill met with the HUD Shortfall Prevention Team on April 30.
+HUD has approved us to continue to lease all our HCV vouchers for the remainder of 2024.
+Shortfall funds will supplement the budget by approximately \$600,000.

 This program has more than doubled in size since 2017.
-In June 2017, the HRA had 360 vouchers and on April 1, 2024, it has 764 vouchers.
+In June 2017, the HRA had 360 vouchers and on May 1, 2024, it has 764 vouchers.
 The reason for the increase is as follows: 1) In July 2017, the Moorhead Public Housing Agency transferred its 95-unit program to the HRA; 2) from 2018-2023 the HRA was awarded 187 Mainstream vouchers; 3) in 2019 the HRA received 24 vouchers due to the repositioning of its Public Housing; 4) in 2018 the HRA received 15 VASH vouchers and in 2021 25 VASH vouchers; 5) from 2020 through 2024, the HRA received 3 Foster Youth to Independence vouchers; 6) on July 1, 2021, the HRA received 15 Emergency Housing Vouchers, and 30 vouchers due to Moorhead PHAs repositioning of 30 of its Public Housing units; 7) in 2022 it received 5 "fair share" vouchers; and 8) in December 2023, it received 5 Housing Stability vouchers.
-Of the 404 new Housing Choice Vouchers, 149 were issued to transfer or replace existing units, and are new subsidies for the community.

 The EHV program was funded through the American Rescue Plan Act.
 The EHVs come with higher administrative fees and service funding.
 They are targeted at those fleeing domestic violence, homeless, at risk of homeless, and recently homeless households.
 As tenants leave that program, they cannot be replaced.
 The program will sunset.
+The program is sufficiently funded to support all households who are receiving assistance through 2024.

-As of April 1, 2024, there were a total of 767 out of 764 units leased in the Housing Choice Voucher program.
+As of May 1, 2024, there were a total of 763 out of 764 units leased in the Housing Choice Voucher program.
 This is the first time in over a decade that all units have been fully leased.

-We are working with 5 additional households from other housing authority.
-We have 562 vouchers under our main HCV HUD contract; 187 under our Mainstream HCV contract; and 15 under our

-HCV Emergency Housing Voucher (EHV) contract.
+We are working with 7 additional households from other housing authority.
+We have 562 vouchers under our main HCV HUD contract; 187 under our Mainstream HCV contract; and 15 under our HCV Emergency Housing Voucher (EHV) contract.
 We have requested that HUD reallocate 10 of our 40 VASH units to the Bemidji HRA.
 We were notified that HUD is still working on the transfer which was supposed originally to occur on July 1, 2023.
 Director Lee spoke to the head of the HUD division for HCV in April.
 He indicated that it is unclear whether these vouchers will ever be transferred.

-Of the 562 vouchers under our main contract, 562 vouchers are leased: 503 of 484 regular vouchers; 30 out of 30 Tenant Protection Vouchers; 1 of 3 FYI vouchers; 3 out of 5 Housing Stability Vouchers and 25 of 40 VASH vouchers.
+Of the 562 vouchers under our main contract, 559 vouchers are leased: 499 of 484 regular vouchers; 30 out of 30 Tenant Protection Vouchers; 1 of 3 FYI vouchers; 3 out of 5 Housing Stability Vouchers and 26 of 40 VASH vouchers.